AhmedShafique313/CAMMI/README.md

 ## Payment Gateway
 In product catalog the product is created by code using the create_payment.py file present in the practices folder fo the Payment Gateway folder.

+### One time Payment:
+It is tested using test card and working well locally using flask python app.